IAEA-NSDDNetwork/RadiationReport/README.md

 ## Change history

 #### 2022-11
-Bug fix: IE is missing in output file from logft calculations where TI is available with B+ not energetically allowed
+Bug fix: IE is missing in the output file from logft calculations where TI is available with B+ not energetically allowed

 #### 2022-08
 Beta version